royerlab/ultrack/docs/source/rest_api.rst

 experiment, encoded in the fields ``final_segments_url`` (URL to the tracked segments path) and ``tracks`` (JSON of napari complaint tracking format).

-**One important notice is that the server is meant to be executed in an environment where the client has access to the data that is being processed.
-This means that the server does not store the data that is being processed, only the results of the experiment.
+**IMPORTANT:** The server must have access to the data shared by the client, for example, through the web, or a shared file system.
-This also means that the server must have access to the data that is being processed, so the client must send the links to the data that is being processed.**
+Because the server does not store the input data being processed, only the results of the experiment.

 Endpoints
 ---------